Slavery in Vietnam: Lê dynasty

 Several Malay envoys from the Malacca Sultanate were attacked and captured in 1469 by Annam (Vietnam) as they were returning to Malacca from China.
 The Vietnamese enslaved and castrated the young from among the captured.

 A 1472 entry in the Ming Shilu reported that when some Chinese from Nanhai county escaped back to China after their ship had been blown off course into Vietnam, where they had been forced to serve as soldiers in Vietnam's military.
 The escapees also reported that they found out up to 100 Chinese men remained captives in Vietnam after they were caught and castrated by the Vietnamese after their ships were blown off course into Vietnam.
 The Chinese Ministry of Revenue responded by ordering Chinese civilians and soldiers to stop going abroad to foreign countries.
 China's relations with Vietnam during this period were marked by the punishment of prisoners by castration.

-A 1499 entry in the Ming Shilu recorded that thirteen Chinese men from Wenchang including a young man named Wu Rui were captured by the Vietnamese after their ship was blown off course while traveling from Hainan to Guangdong's Qin subprefecture (Qinzhou), after which they ended up near the coast of Vietnam, during the Chenghua Emperor's rule (1447 - 1487).
+A 1499 entry in the Ming Shilu recorded that thirteen Chinese men from Wenchang including a young man named Wu Rui were captured by the Vietnamese after their ship was blown off course while traveling from Hainan to Guangdong's Qin subprefecture (Qinzhou), after which they ended up near the coast of Vietnam, during the Chenghua Emperor's rule (1447–1487).
 Twelve of them were enslaved to work as agricultural laborers, while the youngest, Wu Rui (吳瑞) was selected for castration since he was the only young man and he became a eunuch attendant at the Vietnamese imperial palace in Thăng Long.
 After years of service, he was promoted at the death of the Vietnamese ruler in 1497 to a military position in northern Vietnam.
 A soldier told him of an escape route back to China and Wu Rui escaped to Longzhou.
 The local chief planned to sell him back to the Vietnamese, but Wu was rescued by the Pingxiang magistrate and then was sent to Beijing to work as a eunuch in the palace.

 The Đại Việt sử ký toàn thư records that in 1467 in An Bang province of Dai Viet (now Quảng Ninh Province) a Chinese ship blew off course onto the shore.
 The Chinese were detained and not allowed to return to China as ordered by Le Thanh Tong.
 This incident may be the same one where Wu Rui was captured.

-Nguyen dynasty
+Nguyễn dynasty

-The Vietnamese enslaved "barbarian" uplanders in Cochinchina.
+The Vietnamese enslaved "barbarian" highlanders in Cochinchina.